+The concern is understandable.
 “There are a tremendous amount of studies that show that women with endometriosis have an altered immune system,” says Kaylon Bruner-Tran, a professor of obstetrics and gynecology at Vanderbilt University School of Medicine.
-The immune system of a woman with endometriosis is “not as effective and it can be hyper-responsive but in the wrong way.”
-Put plainly, if four people walk in a room with someone who has a cold, the woman with endometriosis is probably going to be the one who walks out sick, she says.
+The immune system of a woman with endometriosis is “can be hyper-responsive but in the wrong way.”

 Part of the problem is that endometriosis creates an inflammatory environment, says Bruner-Tran.
 Acute inflammation is important for healing wounds and fighting infections, but constant inflammation is taxing on the body and can lead to chronic disease and a dysfunctional immune system.
 For women with endometriosis, that also includes increased reports of allergies, chronic fatigue syndrome, and bowel disorders.